 Our top of the range photometer, Photometer 7500, can be used to test for hydrogen peroxide.
 It has been designed for use in the lab and in the field, enabling on-site analysis of water samples.
 View our full range of photometers here.

 For residential pool users Pooltester Kits are an ideal cost-effective solution providing quick test results.
 The Pooltest 25 is Palintest’s top of the range pool photometer for professional pool and spa management.
 Up to 1000 data sets can be stored on the instrument for full traceability of test results.
-USB and Bluetooth connections allow data to be managed across multiple platforms.
+USBs allow data to be managed across multiple platforms.

 The easy to use Contour Comparator offers an excellent solution for visual testing requirements for hydrogen peroxide.